| From

 begun in regards to creating sets, and initial sculptures

 of the key characters.
+For

 the next 6 weeks, I traveled back and forth up I-5 for several